isaihati/pdsnd_github/README.md

 Git Project

 ### Description
-Describe what your project is about and what it does
+The project is about git and github
 ### Files used
 Include the files used